cpcwood/psql-backup-s3/README.md

 # PSQL Database Backup to AWS S3

-Perform encrypted rotating backups of a PostgreSQL database using AWS S3 and Linux cron or Kubernetes CronJob.
+Perform encrypted rotating backups of a PostgreSQL database stored in AWS S3 using Linux cron or Kubernetes CronJob.

 ## Setup AWS